 - Keep yourself and your clothing as dry as possible

 - Keep extra clothing easily accessible in case you need to change

 - Drink warm sweetened fluids as often as possible and avoid alcohol

 - Use the proper personal protective equipment provided by your employer

-- Use the engineering controls provided by your employer
+- Use the enginering controls provided by your employer

 - Adopt safe work practices